PFML: Self-Supervised Learning of Time-Series Data Without Representation Collapse: Experiments

 \section{Experiments}

 We evaluate our PFML method using three different datasets of time-series data with complex classification tasks: infant posture and movement classification from multi-sensor IMU data, emotion recognition from speech data, and sleep stage classification from EEG data.
 For each dataset, we first run SSL pre-training with unlabeled data using PFML, after which we fine-tune our models for downstream classification tasks using labeled data.
-We compare PFML against three different baselines: MAE \citep{mae}, data2vec \citep{data2vec_paper}, and not using pre-training at all.
-We selected MAE for our experiments since it is conceptually very similar to PFML, and we chose data2vec since it is the current state-of-the-art data modality agnostic SSL method.
+We compare PFML against four different baselines: MAE \cite{mae}, data2vec \cite{data2vec_paper}, TS2Vec \cite{ts2vec}, and not using pre-training at all.
+We selected MAE for our experiments since it is conceptually very similar to PFML, and we chose data2vec since it is the current state-of-the-art data-modality-agnostic SSL method.
+We also included the conceptually different TS2Vec in the present experiments due to its reported state-of-the-art performance on multiple different datasets of single- and multi-channel time-series data.
 In order to make the prediction of functionals directly comparable with predicting the input signal, we use a slightly modified version of MAE where we mask embeddings instead of masking inputs.

+This section is organized as follows: First, Section \ref{subsec_pfml_mae_data2vec_experiments} gives general-level information on the pre-training and fine-tuning experiments regarding PFML, MAE, and data2vec methods that utilize identical neural network architecture for the end-use system.
+This is followed by Sections \ref{subsec_har_experiments}, \ref{subsec_ser_experiments}, and \ref{subsec_eeg_experiments}, which give modality-specific experimental details for IMU, speech, and EEG data, respectively.
+Finally, Section \ref{subsec_ts2vec_experiments} explains the key differences between TS2Vec-related experiments and the experiments described in Section \ref{subsec_pfml_mae_data2vec_experiments}.